-Speaking about the solar water pumps, Nitesh says, “The village residents could not take more than one crop due to poor rainfall and were unable to lift water due to water sources owing to poor electricity supply.”
+Speaking about the solar water pumps, Nitesh says, “The village residents could not take on more than one crop due to poor rainfall and were unable to lift water due to water sources owing to poor electricity supply.”

-He roped in a Pune-based startup Aquaplus Water Purifiers Private Limited, to source innovative filters that do not require electricity for the purifying process.
+They roped in a Pune-based startup Aquaplus Water Purifiers Private Limited, to source innovative filters that do not require electricity for the purifying process.

 Rahul Pathak, managing director of the startup, says, “The filters have a membrane of 0.01 microns and cleans water with the use of pressure generated by gravity.
 The tank is placed at least 10 feet above the ground to make it effective.”

 Rahul explains that the membrane requires simple cleaning once a week.
 “The filters can purify 1,000 litres of water per hour, and cost Rs 85,000.
 They can last up to five years depending on the water quality.
 The cost to purify one litre of water is estimated to be Rs 0.2-0.3 paisa,” he adds.

 Manisha Raut, a villager in Kumbhipada-Mokhada, says, “Women used to spend about 45 minutes fetching water from various ponds and water sources.
 We often took children along to assist, which enabled us to carry more quantities.
 But the polluted water also caused illness among children, especially during the monsoons.”

 Manisha says installing the solar water pumps and filtration unit has reduced the time to 5-10 minutes for the task.
 “The children fall ill less frequently now,” she adds.